prof-sd1/Power/FRD.md

 *   **Compliance Officer & ETA Inspectors:** Uses the Audit & Compliance section and the Appendix F (Compliance Matrix) to verify that the system's "One-Click ETA Bundle" contains the exact data points required by law.
 They rely on this document to prove to the ETA that the software inherently enforces Directive 806/2013.
 *   **CFO & Finance Officer:** Uses the Finance Vault section to verify the double-entry ledger logic, the 5,000 ETB four-eyes threshold, and the Telebirr reconciliation workflows.
 *   **Internal/External Auditors:** Uses the Security and Data Privacy sections during annual reviews to verify that PII is encrypted at rest (AES-256), that the hash-chained audit log cannot be tampered with, and that data retention cron jobs (e.g., wiping rejected applicants after 6 months) are executing correctly.
+---
+# PART ONE — FOUNDATION (Continued)

+## Section 2 — Institutional Context

+### 2.1 Institution Profile

+**Power Online College (Power College)** is a private higher education institution established in **2006**, located in **Finote Selam Town, West Gojjam Zone, Amhara Region, Ethiopia**.

+**Operational & Geographic Context:**
+Unlike institutions based in the capital city of Addis Ababa, Power College operates in a regional secondary city.
+While national fiber connectivity has reached Finote Selam, the local infrastructure does not possess the Tier-1 data center density, redundant ISP routing, or uninterrupted power grids of the capital.
+*   **System Implication:** This geographical and infrastructural reality is a primary driver of the system’s architecture.
+It mandates the requirement for an on-premises physical server room (Art.
+9.1.4) with independent power, aggressive low-bandwidth optimizations in the frontend (Section 23), and offline-capable content delivery mechanisms.
+*   **Zero Physical Student Footprint:** Despite having a physical administrative and server location in Finote Selam, the institution operates with **zero physical student footprint**.
+Students never attend physical classes, visit a physical library, or take physical exams.
+The physical campus exists solely to house the IT infrastructure and administrative staff required to deliver the 100% online educational experience.

+### 2.2 Current Accredited Online Programs

+The system is explicitly scoped to manage the full academic lifecycle for three specific undergraduate programs.
+The database schemas for `curricula`, `courses`, and `programs` will be strictly constrained to these disciplines:

+1.  **Bachelor of Arts (BA) in Management Information Systems (MIS)**
+2.  **Bachelor of Arts (BA) in Accounting and Finance**
+3.  **Bachelor of Arts (BA) in Management**

+**Constraint:** The system architecture will not include data models for diploma programs, TVET certifications, or postgraduate/master's degrees in Phase 1.
+Any attempt to configure a program outside of these three will be blocked by the System Administrator validation rules.
+All three programs are delivered **100% online**.

+### 2.3 Regulatory Position & License Renewal Track

+Power College is an **existing license holder** operating under the renewal track defined in **Article 10 of Directive 806/2013**.

+**Critical Compliance Timeline:**
+*   Per **Art.
+10.2**, the institution must submit its renewal application within **90 days prior to the expiry** of its current license.
+*   **System Implication:** The POC-AMS is not merely an operational tool; it is a regulatory survival mechanism.
+The "One-Click ETA Compliance Bundle" (detailed in Section 19) must be fully operational, stress-tested, and generating accurate reports at least **six months** before the current license expires.
+This provides the Compliance Officer ample time to review the auto-generated data, rectify any institutional discrepancies, and prepare the physical document package for the ETA.

+### 2.4 Delivery Model — The 100% Online Advantage

+Power College operates under a strict **100% online delivery model**.
+There are no exceptions, no hybrid options, and no physical classroom fallbacks.

+**Directive Context & System Logic:**
+*   **Art.
+8.3.10** of Directive 806/2013 mandates that for a program to be classified as online/distance learning, a minimum of **60% of its contact hours** must be delivered online.
+*   **The Architectural Advantage:** By hardcoding `delivery_mode = 'ONLINE'` at the database level for all courses, sections, and exams, Power College mathematically guarantees a **100% online delivery ratio**.
+*   **Provability:** It is not enough to simply be 100% online; the system must *prove* it to the ETA.
+The Online Delivery Compliance Module (Section 11) will continuously calculate and log the ratio of `Digital_Hours_Delivered / Total_Hours_Scheduled`.
+Because the system lacks a physical classroom module, this ratio will perpetually equal 1.0 (100%), automatically satisfying the statutory requirement and generating an unassailable, mathematically verifiable audit trail for inspectors.

+### 2.5 Student Population Projections & Capacity Planning

+The infrastructure, database sizing (detailed in Appendix D), and load-testing protocols are engineered to support the following growth trajectory:

+*   **Year 1 (Baseline):** ~500 active students.
+The system will run on a single high-spec primary node with a warm standby.
+*   **Year 3 (Growth):** ~1,500 active students.
+Triggers the need for database read-replicas and scaling the LiveKit WebRTC SFU cluster.
+*   **Year 5 (Scale):** ~3,000+ active students.
+Triggers the architectural split of the Finance Vault and Real-Time Engine into separate microservices (as defined in Section 3.3).

+**Peak Concurrent User (PCU) Sizing:**
+Regardless of total enrollment, the system must be stress-tested to handle the following simultaneous loads without degradation:
+1.  **500 concurrent exam takers** (high database write/load, strict browser lockdown, and AI proctoring requirements).
+2.  **2,500 concurrent live classroom attendees** (assuming 50 simultaneous sections of 50 students each, driving heavy WebSocket and media server load).

+### 2.6 Institutional Pre-Conditions (Non-System Dependencies)

+The POC-AMS software cannot compensate for institutional non-compliance.
+The following legal, financial, and physical prerequisites must be resolved by the College Board and Legal Counsel **independently of the system build**.
+The system will track the status of these items but will not fulfill them.

+**2.6.1 Financial Guarantee Bond (Art.
+8.1.5)**
+*   **Requirement:** The institution must maintain a blocked bank guarantee of **ETB 500,000** in a recognized Ethiopian bank.
+*   **System Tracking:** The Compliance Officer module will include a field to upload the bond certificate, record the issuing bank, and track the expiry date.
+The system will alert the CFO 60 days before the bond requires renewal.

+**2.6.2 IT Infrastructure Installation Certificate (Art.
+9.1.5)**
+*   **Requirement:** The college's IT setup must be inspected and certified by the ETA/INSA.
+*   **System Gate:** The System Administrator will be technically blocked from switching the application from `Staging` to `Production` mode until a valid, unexpired IT Infrastructure Certificate is uploaded and verified in the system settings.

+**2.6.3 Physical Server Room Compliance (Art.
+9.1.4)**
+*   **Requirement:** The institution must provide a dedicated, physically secure server room with independent UPS, backup generator, fire suppression, and climate control. *(Note: This is the only physical infrastructure in the system; students and instructors never interact with it).*
+*   **System Tracking:** The system will store the digital compliance certificate for the server room.
+In the event of an ETA inspection, the Compliance Officer can instantly produce this certificate alongside the digital server uptime logs.

+**2.6.4 Historical Compliance Evidence Reconstruction**
+*   **Requirement:** To renew the license, the ETA requires evidence of compliance for the *past 3-year license period*.
+The new POC-AMS will only have data from its go-live date forward.
+*   **System Solution:** The system includes a **Historical Reconstruction Module** (Section 11.5).
+This is an admin-only interface where the Registrar can manually input or CSV-upload past semester data (attendance, grades, delivery ratios).
+The system will format this historical data into the exact same digitally signed compliance bundle structure as live data, ensuring a continuous, unbroken 3-year evidence trail for the renewal application.

+### 2.7 System Success Metrics & KPIs

+The success of the POC-AMS deployment will be measured against the following strict Key Performance Indicators:

+1.  **100% Audit Trail Coverage:** Every state change in the SIS, Finance Vault, and LMS must have a corresponding hash-chained entry in `schema_audit`.
+There will be zero exceptions.
+If the audit chain breaks, the system is considered in a critical failure state.
+2.  **One-Click ETA Bundle Generation:** The Compliance Officer must be able to generate the full, digitally signed renewal evidence package in **< 60 seconds** at any time, with zero manual data compilation required.
+3.  **Performance Under Peak Load:** The system must support 500 concurrent exam takers with **< 500ms API latency** and **zero dropped WebSocket connections** during the exam window.
+4.  **Proactive Renewal Automation:** The system must automatically alert the Board **180 days** before license expiry, and auto-assemble the draft renewal evidence package **90 days** before expiry, ensuring the Art.
+10.2 deadline is never missed.
+5.  **Zero Financial Variance:** The nightly reconciliation between the Student Wallet ledger and the Telebirr/CBE Birr bank APIs must show a variance of **0.00 ETB**.
+Any variance > 0.01 ETB triggers an immediate P1 alert to the CFO.